PART 5

 PARTICIPANTS

-Dickson Bou is an interdisciplinary artist working out of London ON.
+Dickson Bou is an interdisciplinary artist working out of London, Ontario.
 His work relies on the connection he makes to the land through traveling on his bicycle.
 He holds a BFA from Western University and MFA from University of Victoria.
 He is also part of a noise/sound performance group called "Eights".

 Penelope Cain’s artistic practice centres around land, water and air storytellings from the Anthropocene and Post-Carbon; these occupied, colonised, extracted and transformed lands.
 Informed by her biological science background, her research-based art practice is located between scientific knowledge and unearthing connective untold narratives in the world.
 She works across media and knowledge streams, with scientists, datasets, people and residues, drawing on more-than-human entry points to speculate on planetary storytellings and near/future mythologies, as they emerge in end-Holocene times.